E3SM-Project/ekea/docs/source/extract.rst

 Step 0. create a E3SM case
 ----------------------------

-Before preceeding, please make sure that you have cloned E3SM repository on the system where you run ekea.
+Before proceeding, please make sure that you have cloned the E3SM repository on the system where you run ekea.

-Once you have E3SM repository on your system, tries to checkout an ekea tutorial branch on E3SM github.
+Once you have an E3SM repository on your system, tries to checkout an ekea tutorial branch on E3SM github.

 .. code-block:: bash

         >>> git checkout ykim/crusher/ekea

-The example on this branch is tested on a system (Crusher of Oak Ridge National Laboratory) and most of explanations here should be applicable to other systems too.
+The example on this branch is tested on a system (Crusher of Oak Ridge National Laboratory) and most of the explanations here should be applicable to other systems too.

 The E3SM case used in this example is as following: